Distractions from Writing Can Be Avoided

 When writing a book, commit to spending a few hundred hours to complete the project.
 That can take forever if you’re piecing together tiny increments of time, spread out over months.
-If you then also allow distractions to creep in, you’ll find that you will just spend your time reviewing, rather than make forward progress.
+If you then also allow distractions from writing to creep in, you’ll find that you will just spend your time reviewing, rather than make forward progress.

 To avoid writing distractions, here are a few tips that might help:

 Unplugging from the internet will stop you from checking your email, social media feed, or what’s up with your favorite sports team every two minutes.
 Unless you need the internet to do research, there’s no reason to have your Wi-Fi on.

 Now, if you need the internet for your word processing program, you can use an app like Freedom, which allows you to block various websites.
 Sometimes we all need a little help to avoid the temptation of distractions from writing.

 When writing, we need to give ourselves a chunk of time when we won’t be disturbed.
 When I write and hear that familiar ping from my cell phone, politely letting me know I have a new text message, it’s hard to ignore it.
 Turn your cell phone ringer off (if you can).
 Otherwise, the temptation to check texts and voice messages might be too great.
 These interruptions make it difficult to complete a writing task.
 Even putting the phone on vibrate doesn’t fully get rid of the distraction.
 It’s best to turn it off.